Shriram-Raja/shriram-raja.github.io/_pages/about.md

 Feel free to reach out to me in case you are interested in my research, real-time systems, or pursuing graduate school.
 Email is the quickest way to reach me.

-You can also find an excellent list of resources that have helped me in my academic journey [here](/resources/).

 <br/>